 Investing in a good breakfast at Disneyland can mean saving money on a lot of snacks later.
-There are a number of restaurant choices available in the parks to meet every budget.
+There are several restaurant choices available in the parks to meet every budget.
 Whether you are looking for a quick bite to eat on the go, or are looking for table service or even a character breakfast, it’s all available inside the parks.
-Of course, during the Disneyland reopening period, the open breakfast locations changes from time to time.
-Another good source is our post on what's open at Disneyland.

 Where to Eat Breakfast at Disneyland Park